-Nursing workloads multiply likelihood of death among black patients over white patientsOctober 16th, 2012 in Health /
+Nursing workloads multiply likelihood of death among black patients over white patientsOctober 16, 2012 in Medicine & Health / Health

 Older black patients are three times more likely than older white patients to suffer poorer outcomes after surgery, including death, when cared for by nurses with higher workloads, reports research from the University of Pennsylvania School of Nursing.
 The large-scale study showed higher nurse workloads negatively affected older surgical patients generally and that the rate was more significant in older black individuals.
 When the patient-to-nurse ratio increased above 5:1, the odds of patient death increased by 3 percent per additional patient among whites and by 10 percent per additional patient among blacks.